Our 7 Best Tips To Stay Healthy and Fit While RVing

 Another important tip I use to keep fit while traveling is signing up for a gym membership.

-Of course, the big challenge for RVers is they’re always on the move and can’t always access their home gyms.
-The good thing is, there’re several big chain gyms with locations throughout the US.
+Of course, the big challenge for RVers is that they’re always on the move and can’t always access their home gyms.
+The good thing is that several big chain gyms have locations throughout the US.

-24 Hour Fitness is also another awesome alternative.
+24-hour Fitness is another excellent alternative.
 It’s located in most major cities in the US, especially on the west coast.
-And as its name suggests, it’s a true 24-hour club, so you can always walk in whenever you feel like
+And as its name suggests, it’s an actual 24-hour club, so you can always walk in whenever you feel like

-The main thing to consider when selecting a gym is ensuring they’ve a nationwide presence so you can always access their facilities wherever the adventures take you.
+When selecting a gym, the main thing to consider is ensuring it has a nationwide presence so you can always access its facilities wherever your adventures take you.

 Also, consider the prices and facilities provided.
 For example, I’m a big fan of Planet Fitness because they’ve more locations and provide you with a towel, so I don’t have to deal with added laundry.

 Furthermore, I’ve stayed in my RV in their parking lot overnight, and they had no issues.
-And the best part is they’ve other extra amenities like a pool, arena, gymnasium, and washroom facilities.
-It’s a nice way to get an occasional hot shower while on the road.
+The best part is that they have other amenities like a pool, arena, gymnasium, and washroom facilities.
+It’s an excellent way to get an occasional hot shower while on the road.

 Walk

 If you can’t access a gym, consider walking.
-It’s one of the best exercises you can do to keep fit, especially if you’ve physical issues preventing you from doing other kinds of exercises.
+It’s one of the best exercises for keeping fit, especially if you have physical issues preventing you from doing other exercises.

 On the advice of my physical therapist, I suggest you stop after a couple of hours on driving days and take a walk.
 It doesn’t have to be long, but it’ll get things shifted, and you’ll feel much better.